 If we start from the identity verification flow, we can observe how the user ID is successfully verified through some manual or automatic check on identity.
 But then it comes out the fraud.

-The Challenger Bank often tries to attract new users giving them some reward (both monetary or material).
+The Challenger Bank often tries to attract new users by giving them some reward (monetary or material).
 Most of the Onboarding frauds we see today focus on creating fake customers to enter these rewarding campaigns.
 The aim of the fraudster is trying to create multiple accounts to obtain numerous recompenses.

 How to spot these fake users?

-Applying Behavioural Analysis to new customers could help detect fake ones and to prevent them from receiving the reward and so protecting the bank’s budget for new customer acquisition.
+Applying Behavioral Analysis to new customers could help detect fake ones, prevent them from receiving the reward, and protect the bank’s budget for new customer acquisition.